 - Texas Division of Emergency Management Regional State and District Coordinators carry out emergency preparedness activities and coordinate emergency response operations in each region.

-Updates from State Regulatory Agencies
+Updates and Guidance from State Regulatory Agencies

 Texas Department of Family and Protective Services (DFPS)